-Self-published books are not eligible if published via a publishing service, such as CreateSpace.
+Self-published books are not eligible if published via a publishing service, such as Kindle Direct Publishing.
 However, if a self-publisher publishes more than one author and is not published through a publishing service, the title would be eligible.
 The National Book Foundation may request a catalog of titles from a self-publisher to verify eligibility.

 I missed the entry form deadline but would like to enter a book.
 Is this possible?

 Unfortunately, no entries can be submitted once the entry form deadline has passed.
-Additionally, books submitted via the entry form by Wednesday, May 16, 2018 (midnight, PST) must be mailed to judges and the National Book Foundation by Friday, June 29, 2018.
-If a book arrives after this date, the book is considered only at the judges’ discretion.
+Additionally, books submitted via the entry form by Wednesday, May 18, 2022 (5pm, PT) must be received by the National Book Foundation by either May 27 or July 1, 2022, depending on the book’s publication date listed above.
+If a book is received after these dates, the book is considered only at the judges’ discretion.

-What should I do if galley copies of an entered title won’t be available before June 29, 2018?
+What should I do if galleys of an entered title won’t be available available before July 1, 2022?

 What if my book could be considered in more than one category?